Back to Case Studies

 Replacing 12 Spreadsheets with One Real-Time Dashboard

-A mid-sized German logistics company was running critical operations across 12 disconnected spreadsheets.
-We built a unified real-time dashboard that cut daily reporting time from 3 hours to 15 minutes.
+A showcase of how we replace spreadsheet chaos with a unified real-time operations dashboard -- cutting daily reporting time from 3 hours to 15 minutes.

 Key Results